titii-ship-it/Berongsok/README.md

 ### 6. Deployment
 1. **Backend Deployment**:
-   - Deploy the Node.js backend on a cloud platform like AWS or Heroku.
+     - Containerized the backend using Docker.
+     - Deployed on Google Cloud Run, utilizing other GCP services like Firestore and Cloud Storage.
+     - For detailed deployment steps, refer to the [Deployment Guide](https://github.com/titii-ship-it/Berongsok/tree/main/Cloud-Computing/deployment).

 2. **Frontend Deployment**:
    - Package the Android app as an APK for distribution.